iluuu1994/nullsafe-operator-rfc/rfc.md

 // NULL
 ```

 Since with short circuiting the array access `['baz']` will be completely skipped no notice is emitted.
-This might be less of a problem once we have a nullsafe array access operator `?[]`.

-#### Drawbacks

-**1\.
-More rules**

-Short circuiting must define which elements belong to the short circuiting chain and which do not.
-Not all of them might be immediately obvious but they should be intuitive for the most part.

-**2\.
-Complexity**

-It's also very likely that the implementation of the nullsafe operator with short circuiting will be slightly more complicated than without it.
-No short circutiing poses it's own set of complications though (like checking that `?->` can't be used in write context).

 ## Other languages